5G-MAG/rt-5gms-application/README.md

-# 5G-MAG Reference Tools: Applications
+# 5G-MAG Reference Tools: 5G Media Streaming Aware Applications

 This repository holds applications that can be used to test and demo other 5G-MAG Reference Tools.